Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

 that a tile should deal when the player touches it, or whether a tile can be destroyed using a weapon.

-The data is associated with the tile in the TileSet: all instances of the placed tile will use the same custom data.
+The data is associated with the tile in the LayeredTileSet: all instances of the placed tile will use the same custom data.
 If you need to create a variant of a tile that has different custom data, this can be done by :ref:`creating an alternative tile <doc_using_tilesets_creating_alternative_tiles>` and changing